ayalavalva/caddy/README.md

 ## Troubleshooting

-- Build fails with ${CF_PLUGIN} / ${TS_PLUGIN}
-Add ARG CF_PLUGIN / ARG TS_PLUGIN to the Dockerfile (with defaults), or hardcode the plugin strings in xcaddy build.
+Why a `plugins.lock` file?
+It’s an auditable, single source of truth for plugin pins.
+CI reads it, bumps it when upstream changes, and your Dockerfile stays clean.

+Can I unpin plugins?
+Possible, but not recommended.
+Pinning ensures reproducible builds.
+This repo already auto-bumps to new versions/commits, so you get updates without losing control.

+I see a `git-<sha>` tag, what is it?
+A traceability tag tied to the repo commit that built the image.
+Use `<caddy_version>` for immutable pulls; `latest` for convenience.

-- 401 pulling from GHCR
+401 pulling from GHCR
-Ensure the package is public or you’re logged in to GHCR with a PAT that has read:packages.
+Make sure the package is public or login with a PAT that has `read:packages`.

-- Tag not found
+Tag not found
-Check that the workflow run finished successfully and that your image path is lowercase (ghcr.io/<owner>/<repo>).
+Check that the latest workflow run succeeded and that your `ghcr.io/<owner>/<repo>` path is lowercase.

+---

+## File map

+- `Dockerfile` — build recipe; accepts `CADDY_VERSION`, `CF_PLUGIN`, `TS_PLUGIN` build args.
+- `plugins.lock` — plugin pins (tag or commit).
+- `.github/workflows/build-docker.yml` — detects updates, bumps pins, builds & publishes.